Photo Radar Ticket Attorneys

 Law enforcement regards these systems as effective and efficient methods to keep roads safe, but these devices have nothing to do with safety.

 Found in vans along the side of highways or installed at intersections, photo enforcement systems measure the speed of cars passing by.
-If a motor vehicle is detected traveling faster than a specified speed threshold (usually 11 mph or more over the speed limit), the camera activates and captures images of the passing car.
+If a motor vehicle is detected traveling faster than a specified speed threshold (usually 11 mph or more over the speed limit, and 6 mph in school zones), the camera activates and captures images of the passing car.
 The data are reviewed by law enforcement and citations are issued.
 These devices when located at intersections also attempt to capture red light violations.